AlexWendland/public-note/general/Every min-cut has no flow going backwards along it in a max-flow.md

 Which is the required result.

-Note this also gives [[Every min-cut has no flow going backwards along it in a max-flow|every min-cut has no flow going backwards along it in a max-flow]].
+Note this also gives [[Every min-cut is at full capacity in a max-flow|every min-cut is at full capacity in a max-flow]].